rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/how-auto-scale-cooldowns-work.md

 or scale-down triggered by an event-based policy, can occur.

-For example, if you have three separate monitoring alerts for a server and each alert is configured with a webhook to your Auto Scale group to trigger a scale-up event if the alarm state goes critical, in the event of all three monitoring alerts going critical at the same time, there could be three separate but near-simultaneous requests to scale up.
+For example, if you have three separate monitoring alerts for a server and each alert is configured with a webhook to your Autoscale group to trigger a scale-up event if the alarm state goes critical, in the event of all three monitoring alerts going critical at the same time, there could be three separate but near-simultaneous requests to scale up.